sqlparser/sqlflow_public/grabit/readme.md

 ### Configuration
-Modify the configure file to set all parameters correctly according to your own environment.
+Modify the configure file to set all parameters correctly according to your environment.

 #### 1. SQLFlow Server
-This is the SQLFlow server that the grabit send the SQL script to.
+This is the SQLFlow server that the grabit sends the SQL script.

 - **server**

-Usually, it is the IP address of [the SQLFlow on-premise version](https://www.gudusoft.com/sqlflow-on-premise-version/) installed on your owner server such as `127.0.0.1` or `http://127.0.0.1`
+Usually, it is the IP address of [the SQLFlow on-premise version](https://www.gudusoft.com/sqlflow-on-premise-version/) installed on your owner servers such as `127.0.0.1` or `http://127.0.0.1`

 You may set the value to `https://api.gudusoft.com` if you like to send your SQL script to [the SQLFlow Cloud Server](https://sqlflow.gudusoft.com) to get the data lineage result.

 - **serverPort**

-Default value is `8081` if you connect to your SQLFlow on-premise server.
+The default value is `8081` if you connect to your SQLFlow on-premise server.

 However, if you setup the nginx reverse proxy in the nginx configuration file like this:
 ```